maastrichtlawtech/cjeu-ontology-mappings/README.md

 ### File descriptions

++ LICENSE (terms of reuse for the materials in this repository)
 + README.md (this file)
 + mappingfile.xslx (file containing the results of the study), this spreadsheet consists of seven subsheets:
     1. "selected properties": descriptions of the selected properties to map to legal ontologies